joshuay03/joshuay03/README.md

 I'm Josh.

-I'm a Software Engineer based in Brisbane, Australia with a passion for Ruby and Rails.
+I'm a Senior Software Engineer based in Brisbane, Australia with a passion for Ruby and Rails.

 I'm either solving problems at work ([Buildkite](https://www.buildkite.com)) or dabbling with open source projects as a contributor or maintainer.